FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/control_system_intro/The-FTC-Control-System.rst

 Expansion Hub or the REV Robotics Control Hub.

 A second Android device sits with the team drivers and has one or two gamepads connected.
-This second device is known as the *Operator Console*.
+This second device is known as the DRIVER STATION.
-The Operator Console is sort of like a remote control that you might use to control your television.
-The Operator Console allows a team to communicate remotely (using a secure, wireless connection) to the Robot Controller and to issue commands to the Robot Controller.
-The Operator Console consists of an Android device running an Driver Station app.
+The DRIVER STATION is sort of like a remote control that you might use to control your television.
+The DRIVER STATION allows a team to communicate remotely (using a secure, wireless connection) to the Robot Controller and to issue commands to the Robot Controller.
+The DRIVER STATION consists of an Android device running an Driver Station app.

 REV Robotics Expansion Hub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~